Eventador/eventador_examples/fraud/README.md

 ## Setup

+### Setup Eventador
+Follow these steps from the Eventador Getting Started Guide.

+- Create a [new environment](https://docs.eventador.io/sqlstreambuilder/ssb_getting_started/#1-create-a-cloud-environment).
+Name it `payment_auths`
+- Create a new [virtual table source](https://docs.eventador.io/sqlstreambuilder/ssb_getting_started/#3-create-virtual-table-as-a-source).
+Select `Detect Schema` to create a schema from a sample of the data.
+Name it `authorizations` and use the Kafka topic named `authorizations`.

+### Clone this repo
 Open a terminal window and run the following commands from a convenient directory on your machine:

-### Clone this repo
 ```
 git clone git@github.com:Eventador/eventador_examples.git
 cd eventador_examples/fraud
 ```

 ### Create an environment file
-In the same directory create an .env file with your login credentials and some configuration information.
+In the same terminal window and directory, create an .env file with your login credentials and some configuration information.
 This example uses Eventador Kafka.
 ```
 echo "TOPIC=authorizations" > fraud.env
 echo "URL=[get base url from eventador console]" >> fraud.env